-All bidders who receive this ITT and intend to bid should return an Acknowledgement of receipt of ITT indicating their intention to respond along with acceptance of standard terms attached in the appendix.
-Please reply by email to commissioning@gambleaware.org by 1 October 2021
+All bidders who receive this ITT should Acknowledge Receipt of ITT indicating whether they will or will not respond along with Acceptance of Standard Terms on page 18.
+Please reply by email to zoe.blood@gambleaware.org by 5pm on 6 October 2021.